 Your content topics will need to be more generalized to gain traction.

 Creating blog topics for lawyers is an artform in itself, especially if you’re targeting social media channels.
-We’ve found that articles related to recent news topics or big issues in a relevant legal practice areas tend to do well on a place like Facebook.
+We’ve found that articles related to recent news topics or big issues in relevant legal practice areas tend to do well on a place like Facebook.

 For instance, I tested the waters on my personal account to see what would happen by posting this article titled, “Minimum Wage vs. Living Wage: the Age of the Wage Gap and Wage Theft”.
 The article linked back to an employment law firm in Tampa, and to my surprise, it was shared 30 times altogether and still continues to pull in traffic.

-These are pretty decent “organic” numbers for a first attempt on just my personal page, but it all goes back to the fact that anyone, not just clients, can relate to the topic.
+These are pretty decent “organic” numbers for the first attempt on just my personal page, but it all goes back to the fact that anyone, not just clients, can relate to the topic.
 This is also your “double-edged sword” with Facebook in that “effective” content may not necessarily help you reach search engine queries or the actual pages of potential clients per se, but it will help you build your personal brand and awareness across an audience — which can certainly help with referrals.
 It also serves as another source of information or way to connect to people who are searching for lawyers in your practice area.

 Do Focus on Your Local Audience with Content